 MWM can look back on a tradition 150 years old, always guided by a mindset of innovation.
-By founding the “Mechanische Werkstätte” in Mannheim in 1871, the automotive pioneer Carl Benz ushered in the era of natural gas engines.
-The enthusiasm and innovative drive of engineers from more than a dozen decades have continued to yield new developments and contributed to MWM’s becoming what it is today, one of the leading and most renowned brands in the field of gas engines and gensets.
+The foundation of the “Mechanische Werkstätte” (Mechanical Workshop) by automobile pioneer Carl Benz in Mannheim in 1871 marked the dawn of the era of gas engines and the start of MWM.
+The enthusiasm and innovative drive of engineers from more than a dozen decades have continued to yield new developments and contributed to MWM becoming what it is today, one of the leading and most renowned brands in the field of gas engines and gensets.
+Today, some 1,400 employees work at the Mannheim plant and other MWM locations.
 MWM thus continued to improve the output rating, efficiency and reliability of its systems, distributed from Mannheim throughout the globe today.

 The MWM brand looks back on a tradition of 150 years full of innovation.

 Automobile inventor Carl Benz founds his “Mechanical Workshop” in Mannheim, thereby laying the basis for Benz&Cie., which later becomes MWM.

 Successful continuous operation of the inventor’s first two-stroke gas engine.

 The motorized car patented under DRP no. 37435 is built at the new site in Mannheim-Neckarstadt.